Skip to content

 If your cockatiel is very stressed for a long time, its body can get colder.
 This can occur due to many reasons, such as bright light, loud noises, children moving their cages too much, or more.
 It’s also common when your cockatiel is first introduced to your house and its surroundings.

-See also: Can Cockatiels Eat Lettuce - Is it any good for them?
+See also: Can Cockatiels Eat Watermelon?
+Is It Good Or Bad?

 Illness